 If classroom management is top of mind for you as we begin another school year, you’re not alone.
 So many educators in our WeAreTeachers community tell us they struggle with classroom management and are looking for support.
-These 12 classroom procedures, recommended in our WeAreTeachers HELPLINE group on Facebook, are a great place to start.
+These 31 ways to establish, reinforce, and streamline classroom procedures are a great place to start.
+These tips come recommended from our team and our WeAreTeachers HELPLINE group on Facebook.

 Hand signals work for all grade levels and can help minimize distractions from your active teaching and discussion.
 The key to making them work?
 “Print out a chart as a reminder,” says teacher Mary M. “Practice them the first few days of school, then if a kid tries to ask you something, you can point to the chart.”
 See our list of favorite hand signals here.

 Many teachers swear by bathroom passes.
-“I keep two large bottles of hand sanitizer, one labeled BOYS and one labeled GIRLS,” says Stacey S. “If they need to go, they just put it on their desk, and when they get back they put it on the counter.”
-(Here are 17 more hall pass ideas we love.)
+“I keep two large bottles of hand sanitizer, one labeled BOYS and one labeled GIRLS,” says Stacey S. “If they need to go, they just put it on their desk, and when they get back, they put it on the counter.”

 Others, particularly at the secondary level, prefer to have their students just go to the bathroom without asking at all.
-Whatever your preference, be explicit about your system from day one.
+Whatever your preference, be explicit about your classroom procedures for using the bathroom from day one.

 “I stamp all work as students hand it in to prove who has late work,” says Missie B. “A couple of years ago, I had students sneak assignments into the tray late before I had a chance to pull them out or say they turned things in when they didn’t.
 This took care of both of those problems.”

 Turn-in trays allow for more independence from your students and easy paper sorting for you.
 Some teachers use different trays for different subjects/classes, while others prefer one slot/tray for each student.

 11. Ask students to highlight their names before turning in work